uhlitz/uhlitz.github.io/_includes/my_content.md

-I'm a	second year PhD student at [BSIO](http://bsio-cancerschool.de) (Berlin School of Integrative Oncology, Charité – Universitätsmedizin Berlin) in the group of Prof. Nils Blüthgen, [Computational Modelling in Medicine](http://sys-bio.net/).
-We're associated with the [Institute for Theoretical Biology](https://itb.biologie.hu-berlin.de/wiki/) (Humboldt-University of Berlin), the [Laboratory of Molecular Tumour Pathology](http://mtp.charite.de/) (Charité – Universitätsmedizin Berlin) and the [IRI Life Sciences](http://www.iri-lifesciences.de/en/home.html).
+I'm a	second year PhD student at [BSIO](http://bsio-cancerschool.de) (Berlin School of Integrative Oncology) in the group of Prof. Nils Blüthgen, [Computational Modelling in Medicine](http://sys-bio.net/).
+We're associated with the [Institute for Theoretical Biology](https://itb.biologie.hu-berlin.de/wiki/) at Humboldt-University of Berlin, the [Laboratory of Molecular Tumour Pathology](http://mtp.charite.de/) at Charité and the [IRI Life Sciences](http://www.iri-lifesciences.de/en/home.html).

+## Research Interest

+I am interested in how MAP kinase signalling modulates RNA dynamics.
+My goal is to quantitatively determine how _cis_ and _trans_ elements relay signalling input dynamics to transcript output dynamics.

 ## Education